 Now you are going to set the line width of your image.
-The outline that you want to cut needs to have a line width of .001 in.
-To change this, you need to click on the image.
+If you want to cut the outline, it needs to have a line width of .001 in.
+To change this, first select the image by clicking on it.
 Go to Object > Fill and Stroke.
 On the Fill tab, click the No Paint box.
-Go to the next tab, Stroke Paint.
-Click the Flat Color box.
-Click on the last tab, Stroke Style.
-Change Width to .001 in.
+On the Stroke Paint tab, click the Flat Color box.
+Click on the last tab, Stroke Style, and change the Width to .001 in.
 Also, make sure that the Opacity is set to 100%.

-CorelDRAW offers both a fully automatic tracing and a suite of presets designed for various types of images.
+CorelDRAW offers a fully automatic tracing as well as a suite of presets designed for various types of images.
 Generally speaking, the automatic Quick Trace works well for monochromatic images where you want everything converted to a vector image.
 The presets work better for more complex images.

 This works best for monochromatic images where you want every region or a closed outline converted to vector lines.